John-Robbins/tbp/README.md

 ## :book: Documentation

-Everything about tbp is lovingly documented to death in the GitHub Pages for this repository: [https://John-Robbins.github.io/tbp](https://John-Robbins.github.io/tbp).
+Everything about tbp is lovingly documented to death in over 17,000 words in the GitHub Pages for this repository: [https://John-Robbins.github.io/tbp](https://John-Robbins.github.io/tbp).

 ## :clap: Acknowledgements